 Celebrating her own healthy body and precious life, she continued doing yoga with myriad expert teachers and traveled to India to study with the masters of Ashtanga and Iyengar, Pattabi Jois and BKS Iyengar.
 She found the practice so transformative that she became a walking billboard for yoga, which inspired her – to her complete surprise! -- to become a teacher.
-She did her first teacher training at Yoga Works in 2001 with Lisa Walford and Maty Ezraty and assisted that training in 2003, led by Lisa Walford and Annie Carpenter, both of whom were her mentors.
-She continues to study, practice and co-teach workshops with Annie Carpenter, who is her teacher, mentor, collaborator, cheerleader and dear friend.
+She did her first teacher training at Yoga Works in 2001 with Lisa Walford and Maty Ezraty.
+In 2003, she had the honor of assisting the Yoga Works training, led by her two mentors, Lisa Walford and Annie Carpenter.
+She continues to study, practice and co-teach SmartFLOW® advanced training workshops with Annie Carpenter, who is her teacher, mentor, collaborator, cheerleader and dear friend.

-Through her experience in working with adults of all ages with many medical conditions, Leslie has developed a repertoire of modifications that make yoga accessible to all.
+With her knowledge and experience in working with adults of all ages with many medical conditions, Leslie has developed a repertoire of tools and modifications that make yoga accessible to all.
 Engaging her students with clear, specific language and sequencing, she guides her students to discover fluidity and grace in their breath and direct that flow into their movement.
 She perceives their infinite beauty and possibilities and empowers them with greater self-awareness.
 She infuses her teaching with her joy of life and irreverent sense of humor.
-If laughter is the best medicine, Leslie’s classes are guaranteed to improve your health.
+If laughter is the best medicine, Leslie will give more than your recommended dosage!

-Leslie continues to study for her own personal growth and inspiration.
-Fascinated by the power and plasticity of the mind, her latest exploration is in MBSR, mindfulness-based stress reduction, as she continues to meld being with doing, finessing the right balance as she teaches classes, workshops, trainings and private clients.
+Leslie sustains her personal evolution and inspiration by remaining a curious student.
+She continues to meld being with doing, finessing a nourishing balance as she teaches classes, workshops, advanced teacher trainings and private clients.